DPDK/dpdk/doc/guides/nics/nfp.rst

 Using the PF
 ------------

-NFP PMD supports using the NFP PF as another DPDK port, but it does not have any functionality for controlling VFs.
-In fact, it is not possible to use the PMD with the VFs if the PF is being used by DPDK, that is, with the NFP PF bound to ``igb_uio`` or ``vfio-pci`` kernel drivers.
-Future DPDK versions will have a PMD able to work with the PF and VFs at the same time and with the PF implementing VF management along with other PF-only functionalities/offloads.

 The PMD PF has extra work to do which will delay the DPDK app initialization like uploading the firmware and configure the Link state properly when starting or stopping a PF port.
 Since DPDK 18.05 the firmware upload happens when